PSM Courses and Textbooks

 Fundamentals of distribution systems engineering, distribution system modeling and analysis, distribution load flow analysis, voltage regulation, recent advances in distribution automation.

-Instructor: Dubey
+Instructor: Anamika Dubey

 Analysis and modeling of power electronics-based converters, steady state operation, converter topologies, non-ideal effects; power supplies; applications.